 Great spots for lunch with kids in Brighton

 As we have reached the mid-point of our list, it is about time we had a quick break for lunch.
-We asked the Brighton public to vote for their top child-friendly venues in the BRAVO awards and you can find the 2017 winners here.
+We asked the Brighton public to vote for their top child-friendly venues in the BRAVO awards.
 As you can see from the list the options in Brighton are as varied and interesting as its attractions.
 With everything from Belgian fries or traditional Neapolitan pizza through to vegetarian cuisine and superb cafés, Brighton’s food scene offers a plethora of child-friendly eateries.
 The Brighton public has become a discerning lot thanks to being spoilt for choice these days, picking any one of these venues for your lunch is sure to result in a delicious pit stop for any fun-filled day.

 Get active in Yellow Wave Beach Sports